Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Analysis of COVID-19

-This model includes six unknown parameters: $\beta,\kappa,\gamma$ and the initial numbers of infectious, exposed, and recovered cases (denoted by $I(0)$, $E(0)$, and $R(0)$ respectively), so we have $\theta=(\beta,\kappa,\gamma,I(0),E(0),R(0))$.
-The number of the daily infected cases based on the SEIR model can be obtained by $f(x, \theta)=\kappa E(x)$, where $E(x)$ is the solution of $E$ in the ordinary differential equations of \eqref{eq:detSEIRmodel}.
 Before estimating the parameters, a deviance goodness of fit test is performed to examine the kernel Poisson regression as in \eqref{eq:penalized_loglike}, i.e., $y_i\sim \text{Poi}(\hat{\lambda}_n(x_i))$.
 It appears that the p-values of the test are all smaller than 0.0001, which indicates that there is a lack-of-fit in the current model.
-Therefore, a more flexible model, the quasi-Poisson as described in \ref{sec:estimation}, is applied to capture the potential overdispersion.
+Therefore, a more flexible model, the quasi-Poisson as described in Section \ref{sec:estimation}, is applied to capture the potential overdispersion.

 For each country, the $L_2$-estimator of $\theta$ is obtained by minimizing \eqref{eq:theta_hat}, and the corresponding estimated reproduction number $R_0$ can be calculated by $R_0=\beta/\gamma$.
 The point estimates of $R_0$ and their $95\%$ confidence intervals, which are obtained by the result of Corollary \ref{cor:deltamethod}, are summarized in Figure \ref{fig:deterministic_R0} for the 20 countries.
 It shows that, from March, 2020 to March, 2021, all of the 20 countries have the basic reproduction numbers greater than 1, which means that the COVID-19 outbreak still post threats to these countries.
 Note that, the recovery rate $\gamma$ is in the denominator of $R_0$, and therefore the variation of $R_0$ appears to be higher for the countries having smaller recovery rates.